IAmAnthem/CanineCalculations/ReadMe.md

     - Would mean users also need the ability to mark existing records inactive

 #### Working on Update-Unknown (Get-Traits and Get-Overall)
-- Directional indicator implementation
+- Directional indicator implementation (still not confident this is "what I want")
-- Simple regex to extract comparison strings fails on "Character says: Brutality seems inferior."
-  - Detect string contains "says", apply different regex replacement.
   - Add another array for $newReportPet and see what it looks like
     - Why not look at the approach I used in the spreadsheet?
 Something like
     - foreach ($row in $newReport){$traitValues += ($value = $row.$trait);Some-Get-Minimum-Function;Some-Get-Maximum-Function}

 #### Source Data (Import-CSV)
 - Added a column for active/inactive